thefrontside/microstates/README.md

 # Middleware

-Middleware makes it possible to modify what is called before a transition is performed and what is returned by a transition.
+Middleware makes it possible to modify what occurs before a transition is performed and what is ultimately returned by a transition.
 You can use it to change the outcome of a transition or emit side effects.

 Installation of a middleware is done in an immutable fashion as with all other operations in Microstates.
 To install a middleware, you must map a microstate to create a new microstate that uses the given middleware.

-Let's create logging middleware that will log every transition.
+Let's create logging middleware that will log every transition:

 ```js
 import { create, map } from "microstates";